 Oh, and if all this lemonade talk has you ready for the original beverage (which would pair deliciously with a slice of this cake!)?
 Let me offer up my two favorite lemonade recipes: blueberry basil lemonade and rosemary lavender lemonade.
-Both delicious with a generous splash of bourbon or vodka, of course.
+Both are delicious with a generous splash of bourbon or vodka, of course.

 More Lemon Desserts:

 - Lemon Curd Cake with Blackberry Buttercream Frosting

 - Lemon Pie

 - Lemon Sugar Cookies